-As the Lead and Copper Rule revisions are just around the corner, water suppliers are working feverishly to complete the service line material inventories of their entire systems before the October 16, 2024 multi-prong approach to accrue the necessary data so they may catalog their system in time.
+As the Lead and Copper Rule revisions are just around the corner, water suppliers are working feverishly to complete the service line material inventories of their entire systems before the October 16, 2024 deadline.

+Many suppliers are taking a multi-prong approach to accrue the necessary data so they may catalog their system in time.